dylan-lang/dylan-programming-book/source/offset.rst

     define class <time-offset> (<time>)
     end class <time-offset>;

-#. *Dynamic feature — no need to recompile:* In C++, a complete
+.. topic:: Dynamic feature — no need to recompile:

-   recompile of the program would be necessary to change the superclass of a class.
+   In C++, a complete recompile of the program would be necessary to change the superclass of a class.
 Most Dylan development environments support a mode that requires only that you compile the new class definitions.
    The difference between compiling only a few class definitions and compiling the whole program can be a time saver for complex applications.